-Harassment is one of the leading causes of stress and lack of productivity in the workplace.
+Workplace harassment is one of the leading causes of stress and lack of employee productivity.
 It can go undetected and has the potential to ruin all your efforts to maintain a healthy working environment.
 Most of the times HR fails to identify these problems due to their discreet and sensitive nature and the victims leaves the organization without reporting them.
 If not confronted, it will certainly lead to a high turnover rate, stress in the workplace and million-dollar lawsuits.

 This article will guide you on how to identify and prevent all the different types of workplace harassment.
 Harassment can take many different forms and it can be hard to draw a line between ‘candid behavior’ and straight up harassment.

 Given below are different types of workplace harassment and ways to identify them:

 Violence can be classified as different types of physical gestures intended to cause harm to a person or his property.
 It also includes verbal threats and warnings to cause it outside the workplace.

 What kind of behavior classifies as violence in the workplace?